 Community Resilience Groups

-There are a large number of local community groups that have already started to rally local support.
-Look out for these on Facebook and in local community channels, and join in.
+There are a large number of local community groups you can join that have already started to rally local support.
+Look out for these on Facebook and in local community channels.

 If you would like to set up a new community resilience group, we have guidance available.
 These groups provide great help not only during the current challenges, but also in future during bad weather or other disruption.